-Alleged NFF Fraud: Court fixes May 28 for Pinnick, others’ trial – The Sun Nigeria
+Alleged NFF fraud: Court fixes May 28 for Pinnick, others’ trial – The Sun Nigeria

 Ukpong had filed the case on behalf of the Attorney General of the Federation, Abubakar Malami (SAN).

-The NFF officials were charged for criminal conspiracy, criminal breach of trust, theft, criminal misappropriation in respect of their handling of the $8,400 and N4 billion belonging to the NFF.
+The NFF officials were charged for criminal conspiracy, criminal breach of trust, theft, criminal misappropriation in respect of their handling of the $8,400 and N4bn belonging to the NFF.

 According to the charge sheet, the said offences were said to be contrary to and punishable under various provisions of the Penal Code (Cap 105) LFN.

-The prosecution further accused the defendants of “moving dishonestly and intentionally the sum of about N4 billion” belonging to the NFF without the consent of the NFF.
+The prosecution further accused the defendants of “moving dishonestly and intentionally the sum of about N4bn” belonging to the NFF without the consent of the NFF.

 In addition, they were accused of failure and neglect to declare their assets contrary to and punishable under Section 3(3)(a) of the Recovery of Public Property (Special Provisions) Act, 2004.